 Television Service Provider Code

-In March 2016, the CRTC expanded CCTS’ mandate to include administering a third code of conduct, the Television Service Provider Code (TVSP Code), and addressing complaints related to the provision of subscription TV services provided by TV service providers (TVSPs).
-Effective September 1, 2017, CCTS accepts complaints relating to subscription TV services provided by cable, Internet Protocol television (IPTV) and national satellite direct-to-home (DTH) TV service providers.
+In March 2016, the CRTC expanded the CCTS’ mandate to include administering a third code of conduct, the Television Service Provider Code (TVSP Code), and addressing complaints related to the provision of subscription TV services provided by TV service providers (TVSPs).
+Effective September 1, 2017, the CCTS accepts complaints relating to subscription TV services provided by cable, Internet Protocol television (IPTV) and national satellite direct-to-home (DTH) TV service providers.

 The TVSP Code imposes various obligations on TVSPs, including:

 - providing customers with written agreement and related documents in plain language

 - ensuring that prices, additional charges and the duration of promotional offers set out in the written agreement are clear

 - providing customers with a timeframe and information on any potential charges regarding service calls for installations and repairs